The only way a campaign like this can ever be successful is if we make our voices heard.

 But it isn't just the Port Authority and Delta who should hear our voices.

-The land under JFK is owned by New York City and leased to the Port Authority, who then leases it to the terminal operators such as JFK-IAT in the case of Terminal 4 or Delta Air Lines at Terminal 3.
+The land under JFK is owned by New York City and leased to the Port Authority, who then leases it to each of the terminal operators.

-The Port Authority of New York and New Jersey is governed by a board of directors who report to the governors of each state.
+The Port Authority of New York and New Jersey is governed by a Board of Commissioners who report to the governors of each state.

 So you can see there are many parties involved, not just the Port Authority and not just Delta Air Lines.